-While our Amended Stock Plan provides for the automatic grant, on the election or re-election of each non-employee director to our board of directors, of a nonstatutory stock option for 10,000 shares, our Board adopted a policy on August 8, 2016, as amended on August 8, 2017, which discontinues this option grant.
+While our Amended Stock Plan provides for the automatic grant, on the election or re-election of each non-employee director to our board of directors, of a nonstatutory stock option for 10,000 shares, our Board adopted a policy on March 1, 2016 which discontinues this option grant.
 The policy instead provides for a grant to each non-employee director, upon his or her election or re-election as a director, of a number of shares of restricted stock equal to \$40,000, divided by the closing price of our stock on his or her election or re-election date.
 This restricted stock vests on the first anniversary of the grant.